Child Development Basics Group

 Cameray at Hats Off Day – June 4, 2016

-Cameray Child and Family Services had the Picture clipping 2opportunity to participate in Hats Off Day on June 4, for our second year.
+Cameray Child and Family Services had the opportunity to participate in Hats Off Day on June 4, for our second year.
 Thank you to our generous hosts, TD Bank on Hastings and Madison.
 We had a great day promoting the agency’s program and chatting with people.
 We also sold popcorn and cold water – which was very popular on such a hot sunny day!
 Thank you to our volunteer popcorn sales team – Donovan, Ethan, Angelo and Ian.
 They did a great job!
 Looking forward to going back next year!

 The Burnaby Early Childhood Development Table Book of the Month: Mama Is It Summer Yet?